jelle619/JelleZwie.rs/mkdocs/characters/docs/Dragon RP/Myrix.md

 # Myrix
 !!! warning
-    This character has not yet been fully adopted for use in Dragon Roleplay.
-As such, it is a work in progress.
+    This character is a work-in-progress.
+It is not ready to be used yet.

 <table>
   <tr>